dimasciput/GeoSight/docs/src/users/widgets.md

 If you wish, select the source value.
 (This option is currently unavailable)

 If adding group widgets, select the group value.
 (This option is currently unavailable)

+Finally, click "Apply" to create the widget(s).

+### Grouping Widgets
+If you wish to group widgets into categories, select "Add group" from the widget page.

+This will create a sub-heading group where you can deposit indicators.
+Click the pencil to adjust the name.

+Make sure to save your changes when you are complete.